gazebosim/gz-mujoco/sdformat_mjcf/README.md

     - Slide
   - Materials

-## Unsuported features
+## Missing features
+The following is a list of missing features divided into features that are currently unimplemented, but may be implemented at a later time ("Currently unimplemented") and features that are unlikely to be implemented because they are currently not supported by the SDFormat specification ("Unsupported by SDFormat").

+The list only contains MJCF elements that affect the physical properties of a model.
+Unless otherwise stated, MJCF elements that affect the behavior of the simulator (i.e not the physical properties of a model), e.g., `option.timestep`, are not implemented.

+### Currently unimplemented

+The following is a list of unimplemented features that affect the physical properties of a model.
+Unless otherwise stated, MJCF elements that affect the behavior of the simulator (i.e not the physical properties of a model), e.g., `option.timestep`, are not implemented.

-  - Tendon
+  - **`<compiler>`**
+    - Values for `compiler.coordinate` other than `local`
+    - Values for `compiler.eulerseq` other than `xyz` and `XYZ`
+    - Fitting of meshes with primitives, convex hulls or AABBs

   - Generation of procedural textures
+  - `hfield` geoms
+  - Collision bitmasks (`contype`, `conaffinity`)
-  - Actuators
+  - `<composite>` elements.
-  - Equality Constraints
+  - Equality Constraints (`<equality>`)
-  - Collision filters
+  - Settings that affect the Mujoco visualizer (`<visual>`)

+## Unsupported by SDFormat
-  - hfields
+  - Skins
+  - Contact `pair`s and `exclude`s (`<contact>`)
-  - skins
+  - Tendons (`<tendon>`)
-  - `option.timestep`
+  - Actuators (`<actuator>`)
-  - Fitting of meshes with primitives, convex hulls or AABBs
   - Settings that affect the constraint solver
   - Lights that track or target objects
+  - Cameras that track or target objects

 ## Other limitations:

-  - Only the values `xyz` and `XYZ` are supported for `compiler.eulerseq`
-  - `local` coordinates are assumed for `compiler.coordinate`
   - Each kinematic tree in `<worldbody>` is placed inside a `<model>` when converted to SDFormat.
-The `<self_collide>` element is always set to false for `<model>`s to avoid collisions between links connected by mulitple joints in series.
+The `<self_collide>` element is always set to false for `<model>`s to avoid collisions between links connected by multiple joints in series.